NuLL3rr0r/babaei-net-blog-source/_babaei.net/source/_posts/2014-12-29-book-review-application-development-with-qt-creator-second-edition.markdown

 * Parsing XML
 * Multimedia, audio and video playback
 * Capturing photos using Camera
-* Localizing your application using Qt Linguist
+* Localizing your applications using Qt Linguist
 * Using mobile sensors such as GPS, accelerometer, gyroscope, ambient light, and magnetometer
 * Developing mobile applications on Android